Understanding and Defining Your B2B Target Market

 Start With a Context Analysis

-Before building an offer or launching a campaign, examine the landscape: which types of companies are currently facing the problems you solve?
-In which contexts do these challenges become a priority?
-Your analysis should not stop at company size or industry.
-Look for weak signals: a fundraising round, an executive appointment, international expansion, a website redesign, etc. These events are often the triggers of a need.
+Before building an offer or launching a campaign, look at which types of companies are currently facing the problems you solve, and in which contexts those challenges become a priority.
+Company size and industry are a starting point, not a destination.
+Look for weak signals: a fundraising round, an executive appointment, international expansion, a website redesign.
+These events are often the triggers of a need.
 According to Gartner, 83% of B2B sales cycles are initiated following a significant organizational change.

 Structure Your B2B Personas

-Creating an interview questionnaire, an online form, or conducting qualitative interviews is an effective way to capture the barriers, motivations and expectations of your targets.
-These forms can also serve to collect qualitative data at scale.
-Then build enriched personas: not only from demographic data (industry, headcount, revenue), but also from behavioral data (buying cycle, channels used, decision criteria).
-A Salesforce report indicates that 72% of B2B buyers expect companies to understand their needs before proposing an offer.
+An interview questionnaire, an online form, or a round of qualitative interviews can capture the barriers, motivations, and expectations of your targets at scale.
+Build enriched personas from demographic data (industry, headcount, revenue) and from behavioral data (buying cycle, channels used, decision criteria).
+A Salesforce report found that 72% of B2B buyers expect companies to understand their needs before proposing an offer.

 Using Contextual Segmentation to Gain Precision